spyder-ide/spyder-docs/doc/installation.rst

 .. note::

    "Lite" versions of both installers are also available from the `releases page`_, which are somewhat smaller than the full installers.
-   These lack a number of optional but recommended dependencies, such as NumPy, SciPy and Pandas, meaning that a few :doc:`/panes/variableexplorer` features, including graphical data import wizards and support for rich display and editing of NumPy arrays and Pandas DataFrames, will not be available.
+   These lack a number of optional but recommended dependencies, such as NumPy, SciPy and Pandas, meaning that a few :ref:`panes-variables` features, including graphical data import wizards and support for rich display and editing of NumPy arrays and Pandas DataFrames, will not be available.
    Given this only saves a modest amount of space while missing out on significant features, we recommend using the full installers unless minimizing download/install size and memory usage is a priority.

 .. _releases page: https://github.com/spyder-ide/spyder/releases/latest